avandeursen/spicy-stonehenge/README.md

 1. The projects must be compiled with Maven (or m2e if you prefer) and you should start by compiling the TradeTypeLibrary, the QuoteTypeLibrary, and the common-library.
 In your maven `settings.xml`, include plugin repository urls to http://www.ebayopensource.org/nexus/content/repositories/releases and http://www.ebayopensource.org/nexus/content/repositories/public

 1. After these two projects have been compiled, you can proceed to compile the remaining projects.
 The best order is the one listed above, as the services depend on each other.
-For each service, always make sure you compile first the *project-name*, then the *project-name*Impl and finally the project ending in -war.
+For each service, always make sure you compile first the *project-name*, then the *project-name*-Impl and finally the project ending in -war.
 Each service has these three folders conveniently placed inside one folder so you should be able to find them easily.
 Java 1.6 is required (@Override annotations are generated for interfaces).

 Just for reference, *project-name* projects describe web service interfaces for Turmeric SOA.
 *project-name*-Impl projects describe web service implementations, which rely on the interfaces for its implementation.